5 Best Debt Settlement Companies

 • Debt Management Plans: Nonprofit credit counseling agencies can enroll you in a debt management plan (DMP) to help you pay off your debts in three to five years.
 You’ll make a single payment each month to the agency, which will be distributed to your creditors.

-• Debt Consolidation: You can use a debt consolidation loan or balance transfer credit card to combine multiple debts.
+• Debt Consolidation: You can use a debt consolidation loan or a balance transfer credit card to combine multiple debts.
 Ideally, the new loan will have a lower interest rate compared to what you’re currently paying.

 • Bankruptcy: As a last resort, you may want to file for Chapter 7 or Chapter 13 bankruptcy.
-We recommend consulting a bankruptcy lawyer to determine if this is the right option for you.
+We recommend consulting with a bankruptcy lawyer to determine if this is the right option for you.